johnsonfarmsus/pen-plotter-esp32/README.md

 A WiFi-enabled pen plotter with an MS Paint-style web interface.
 Draw on your phone or tablet and watch it plot!

-Full writeup and 3d print files here https://hackaday.io/project/204593-pen-plotter-esp32
+Full writeup and 3d print files here https://hackaday.io/project/204593-pen-plotter-esp32 and https://www.printables.com/model/1503490-pen-plotter-esp32.

 ## Features